erostefano/fatigueAnalysis.js/README.md

 ## Training

+For image analysis, Convolutional Neural Networks (CNNs) are recommended.
+They excel in feature extraction and pattern recognition through their convolutional layers, making them ideal for tasks like image classification and object detection.

 ### Convolutional Neural Network

 The model is a Convolutional Neural Network (CNN) built using TensorFlow.js for classifying close-up face images into